joejenett/iwebthings/_posts/2024-11-28-gratitude.md

 <li> <a title="Pinboard - Social Bookmarking For Introverts" href="https://pinboard.in/">Pinboard</a></li>
 <li><a title="Wikipedia, the free encyclopedia" href="https://en.wikipedia.org/wiki/Main_Page">Wikipedia</a></li>
 </ul>
 This list represents only a fraction of the many web people and sites I’m thankful for (but they’re at top of mind).
-If you’re reading this, I’m grateful you’re here - add yourself to the the top of the list!
+If you’re reading this, I’m grateful you’re here - add yourself to the top of the list!
 <p style="font-size:1.4em;font-style:italic;">Thank you all!</p>